Frequently Asked Questions

 Q: How do I join the Youth Passion Project?

 A: We’re always looking for new instructors and leadership to join our collaborative, diverse, & talented team!
 We highly encourage you to apply for a position at youthpassionproject.org/apply.
-Currently, application forms are open to join as an Instructor from anywhere or Chapter President for any new area.
+Currently, application forms are open to join as an Instructor or as a part of our leadership team.
+If you are looking to join our in-person team in Katy or Northvale, please reach out to your regional coordinator.

 Q: I filled out the application form.
 What’s next?

 A: We’ve received your application and are in the process of reviewing it.
 As long as you received a confirmation email (it may have gone to spam), we have your application.
 You’ll need to complete an application interview and should hear from us at some point to schedule that.
 If you don’t hear from someone within two weeks of applying, please contact us, mentioning your full name and the position you applied for.

 Q: Who are the interviewers?
 What is the purpose of the interview?

-A: Applications and interviews are managed by our Human Resources Office, which in turn oversees a Selection Committee and more than ten Subcommittees.
-These Subcommittees comprise a total of more than thirty Officers, Directors, Chapter Presidents, and Instructors, all of whom are held to high standards of fairness and thoroughness.
-Each application is reviewed by one of our Subcommittees, each of which consists of at least three and often more individuals.
-If you are invited to interview with a Subcommittee, the purpose of the interview is to get to know you: we care immensely about who you are and how you would contribute to our community.
+A: Applications and interviews are managed by our Human Resources Office.
+Each application is reviewed by at least two and often more individuals.
+The purpose of the interview is to get to know you: we care immensely about who you are and how you would contribute to our community.
 You’ll also have the chance to get to know the Youth Passion Project better, and ask us any questions you may have.

 Q: What happens after the interview?